- Military Life Cycle

 - Paid vacation and sick time

 - Career advancement opportunities

-If you know someone who would like to start a career working with children or youth – or know professors who teach early care and education or youth development – then share these job boards so they can learn more about the child and youth development careers with the Department of Defense and find available positions:
+If you know someone who would like to start a career working with children or youth — or know professors who teach early care and education or youth development — then share these job boards so they can learn more about the child and youth development careers with the DOD.
+Find available positions:

 - The Army Child & Youth Services Careers